2

 Engl131: The Catalog Description & overview

 Many course documents begin with the catalog description, those highly coded, open texts that may be interpreted in various ways.
-The University of Washington’s current catalog description of English 131, which was last updated in 1987, reads as follows:
+The University of Washington’s catalog description of English 131 is:

 ENGL 131: Composition: Exposition (5 credits) C Uses a variety of texts across genres to study writing as social action and language as tied to identity, culture, and power.
 Centers students’ language resources and goals in developing rhetorical and research skills for composing ethically and critically across different contexts and genres.
 Prepares students for writing to audiences both within and beyond the university.